Diduenjoy/api-documentation/README.md

 >
 > `GET https://api.diduenjoy.com/api/v1/answer_sets?include=client,choices`

-# New AnswerSet Callback
+# New AnswerSet Webhook

-You can assign to any survey a callback url, that will be called for each new answer_set completed.
+You can register a webhook, that will be called for each new answer_set completed.

 Diduenjoy will `POST` the same content as `https://api.diduenjoy.com/api/v1/answer_sets/:answer_set_id?include=client,choices` to the given callback.